 Once the album was completed, a fateful encounter sealed my departure from Tucson.
 Already, a few years back, I had met BK-One, my co-producer on ‘L’Abandon’, who broadened my musical horizons (Gonjasufi, Rhymesayers, Low End Theory).
 BK-One tells me about a labelmate named Budo.
 Multi-instrumentalist with a contagious stage energy, Budo is the collaborator I had been looking for.
 We finally meet by chance in Paris.
 A few weeks later, we are premiering ‘The Cat.
 Not Me’ at SXSW 2103 with guest Andrew Joslyn on violin.
 Budo and Joslyn both live in Seattle and are currently touring with Macklemore – whose first album Budo produced – & Ryan Lewis..
 A duo concert in Paris at Louxor Cinéma in September 2013 bears witness to our collaboration.

 French chanteuse of desert noir.
 Left her home in Tucson, Arizona for a wooden boat in England.
-Latest dope 'Cibola Gold: Best of 2008-2015' CD.
-Book coming soon.
+Latest dope Deluxe CD 'Cibola Gold: Best of 2008-2015'.
+Next release 2017: book memoir.